Press

 -- Recent developments extended with an evaluation, a critique, commentary, an opinion, etc.

-Many publications restrict themselves to the first category, which they buy from agencies and they may even give away their product by virtue of advertising revenue.
+Many publications restrict themselves to the first category, which they buy from agencies and they may even give away their product by virtue of advertising revenues.
 Reporting that an oil rig exploded in the Gulf on 2010 April 10, that 11 people were killed, that they were drilling in a sea floor 1 mile deep, etc. is an example news item in this category.
-We can only whish them good luck with this business model.
+We can only wish them good luck with this business model.

 Items in the second category are extended with evaluations/ judgments that are often in alignment with a particular political/ philosophical stance.
 A politically neutral article with the title "Onshore Oil Spill Response is Described as Chaotic" belongs certainly in this category by virtue of the valuation "chaotic".
 Although it is politically neutral, the phrasing of this title is evasive.
 Who used "chaotic" first?
 Why not simply "Onshore Oil Spill Response is Chaotic"?

-Political stance of a news source can "massage" the plain facts.
+Political stance of a news source can 'massage' the plain facts.
 The 2008-2010 Great Depression has been put more and more into the lap of the Wall street villains by simply ignoring all the other parties who overbuild the housing market, who (millions) bought houses while unqualified and whose unsound mortgages were accepted by Fanny & Freddie, semi-public companies, while Congress failed to intervene.

 The public (some of the public perhaps) is currently under served with quality opinion pieces in which the author goes beyond parochial stances.
 Unpaid authors articulate sometimes positions that go far beyond what the paid editors can deliver.
 Here a letter to the Editor example about the above mentioned BP oil spill:

 ...
-Like so much commentary on the disaster, this focuses blame
+Like so much commentary on the disaster, this focuses blame wholly on the oil company.

 We are all BP.
 (Martin Brown, NY 2010 June 12)